voidbar/forwardgram/README.md

 3. Run the command `python3 forwardgram.py config.yaml`

 ```
-Please note that in the first time initializing the script, you will be requried to validate your phone number using telegram API.
+***PLEASE NOTE:  In the first time initializing the script, you will be requried to validate your phone number using telegram API.
 This happens only at the first time (per session name).
 ```

 ## Authors